-If you’re thinking about pursuing a medical profession, you may be considering becoming a medical assistant (MA) or a licensed practical nurse (LPN).
+If you’re thinking about pursuing a healthcare job, you may be considering becoming a medical assistant (MA) or a licensed practical nurse (LPN).
 Both are rewarding careers where you will spend your days helping people while earning a decent salary.

 A medical assistant usually works in a doctor's office or clinic and performs both administrative and clinical tasks.
 You can start with just a high school degree or GED, although additional training is often preferred.